Get insider access

 4. Best Lower Mid-Range Vacuum For Hardwood Floors

-The Wyze Cordless Vacuum is the best cordless vacuum for hardwood floors in the lower mid-range price point we've tested.
-While it doesn't have an automatic power adjustment feature like the Tineco PURE ONE S11, it does offer good debris pickup on hard floors at a much lower price.
-It doesn't have a fluffy brushroll, but thankfully, the bristles on its roller aren't so stiff that they'd create micro scratches on hardwood floors.
-The Wyze's max battery life of about an hour is very good for a cordless model in this price range, especially compared to the more expensive Tineco.
+The Wyze Cordless Vacuum is a good option if you want a strong hardwood floor performance without breaking the bank.
+It isn't as feature-rich as our higher-end options, though.
+For example, it doesn't have an automatic power adjustment feature like the Tineco PURE ONE S11, and it doesn't have a fluffy brushroll.
+Still, it does a good job of handling fine debris on hard floors, and the bristles on its roller aren't so stiff that they'd create micro scratches on hardwood floors; its brushroll can fling around larger material, though.
+Its max battery life of about an hour is very good for a cordless model in this price range, especially compared to the more expensive Tineco.
 However, like most other cordless models, its runtime drops dramatically when running it continuously in its max-suction mode.

 The Wyze also features a HEPA filter that does a decent job of sealing in fine allergens, but be careful when emptying its dustbin, as it can release a cloud of dust and debris.
 Also, the gasket that seals the gap between the dustbin door and the dustbin sits in place pretty loosely and can fall out of place if you shake the vacuum around while emptying it.
 Its overall build quality isn't great either, with the vacuum's body being made mainly from thin, easily scratchable plastic.